Turtlecodez/txttobasic/README.md

 # txttobasic
-Allows you to read any .txt or .pdf file on your TI graphing calculator!
+Allows you to read various text files on your TI graphing calculator!

-Really, everything you need to know is in main.py.
+**Supported File Types**
+- .epub
+- .txt
+- .pdf

 **Dependencies**:
 - Python 3
 - pyperclip
 - pdfminer.six

-use pip to install the last two

-That's about it... again, the program tells you everything you need to know while you run it. test.txt is a test txt file, and test.pdf is a test pdf file
+- tivars
+- epub2txt

+## devlog:
+**12/10/2025**
+pretty big update today! it now spits out an 8xp file fixed issue where big files broke the program, because 8xp files can only be so large so now it splits it into multiple 8xps if needed